-James Smith has helped to push the calorie balance message to a much wider audience than were originally aware of it as a fundamental principle for weight loss.
+James Smith has helped to push the calorie balance message to a much wider audience than were originally aware of it as a fundamental principle for sustainable weight loss.

-His slogan ‘calorie fucking deficit’ has permeated the mass media (he’s been on actual TV) which is a real step in the right direction; I reckon he’s started to reverse some of the misinformation around nutrition and fitness spread by Joe Wicks over the last couple of years with his ridculously high-calorie recipes and misleading ‘eat more, move less’ message.
+His slogan ‘calorie fucking deficit’ has permeated the mass media (he’s been on actual TV) which is a real step in the right direction; I reckon he’s started to reverse some of the misinformation around nutrition and fitness spread by Joe Wicks over the last couple of years with his ridiculously high-calorie recipes and misleading ‘eat more, move less’ message.

 The problem is, many of James Smith’s devout fans will blindly regurgitate ‘calorie fucking deficit’ without knowing what it actually means or being aware of all the moving parts behind the law of thermodynamics.

 How to Implement a Calorie Deficit – In Theory